Jan Latham-Koenig

-Jan Betrand Latham-Koenig, (born December 1953) is a British conductor and convicted sex offender.
+Jan Betrand Latham-Koenig (born December 1953) is a British conductor.

 He conducted all of the BBC ensembles, the London Philharmonic Orchestra and the Royal Philharmonic Orchestra.
 He was appointed an OBE for services to Russian-United Kingdom cultural relations and music in 2020.
 Latham-Koenig founded the Koenig Ensemble in 1976 and studied at the Royal College of Music.

 Latham-Koenig was arrested and charged with three child sex offences in January 2024 and pleaded guilty to two of them, eventually receiving a suspended prison sentence in May 2024.

-In August 2025 Latham-Koenig was stripped of his OBE due to his conviction.
+In August 2025, Latham-Koenig was stripped of his OBE due to his conviction.

 Early life and education

 Latham-Koenig was born in London in 1953 in a family of Mauritian, Danish and Polish origins.
 He attended Highgate School and then studied at the Royal College of Music in London.

 Career

 Latham-Koenig founded the Koenig Ensemble in 1976 and began his career as a concert conductor with the BBC in 1981, winning the Gulbenkian Fellowship.
 He made his debut with the opera Macbeth at the Vienna State Opera in 1988 and was appointed its permanent guest conductor in 1991.

 His guest appearances in opera and concert have included the Royal Opera House Covent Garden, English National Opera, New Japan Philharmonic, Tokyo Metropolitan Orchestra, Orchestre Philharmonique de Radio France, Orchestre National Bordeaux Aquitaine, Netherlands Radio Philharmonic, Orchestra dell'Arena di Verona, Los Angeles Philharmonic, Dresden Philharmonic, Rundfunk-Sinfonieorchester Berlin and the orchestras of Westdeutscher Rundfunk, Mitteldeutscher Rundfunk, Sudwestfunk and Baden-Baden in Germany.
 His appearances with the Accademia di Santa Cecilia in Rome have included the Beethoven Piano Concertos with Evgeny Kissin.

 As an opera conductor, his appearances include La traviata (Royal Opera House London), Macbeth (Savonlinna Festival); Tristan und Isolde and Thaïs (Novaya Opera Moscow); Tristan und Isolde and Orfeo ed Euridice (National Opera Prague); Otello (New National Theatre Tokyo); Il viaggio a Reims (Finnish National Opera); I puritani (Vienna Staatsoper); Billy Budd (Gothenburg Opera); Venus and Adonis (Teatro Carlo Felice Genova); Tosca (Opéra National de Paris); La figlia del mago (Cantiere Internazionale d'Arte); Jenůfa and Hamlet (Royal Danish Opera); the Chilean première of Peter Grimes and I Lombardi (Orquesta Filarmónica del Teatro Municipal de Santiago).
 Additional performances have included Dialogues des Carmélites (BBC Proms, Teatro Colon, Buenos Aires, Opéra national du Rhin), the latter winning the Claude-Rostand Best Regional Production Prize 1999 and the Diapason d’or for best opera video 2001.
 He has also made some recordings.